-(1) For the purposes of this Act, a co-operative society conforms to co-operative principles where-

-- (a) each member or delegate, other than in a secondary or tertiary co-operative society, has no more than one vote; - (b) no member or delegate is entitled to vote by proxy; - (c) its membership is open, voluntary and available without any artificial restriction or any unlawful basis of discrimination, to any person who can use its services and is willing to accept the responsibility of membership;

-- (d) its business is carried on primarily as an economic activity for the benefit of its members; - (e) its primary concerns are its institutional capacity and financial strength, including adequate reserves, retained earnings and internal systems designed to ensure continuous growth and service to members; - (f) it utilises any surplus or savings arising out of its operations- - (i) to strengthen its business; - (ii) to provide or improve common services to its members; - (iii) for the payment of dividends on permanent ownership capital purchased by its members; - (iv) among its members in proportion to the business done by each member with the co-operative society; - (v) to educate its members, employees, directors, committee members and the general public in the principles and techniques of economic and democratic cooperation; and - (vi) for non-profit, charitable, benevolent or cultural purposes; - (g) it pursues co-operation with other co-operative societies; - (h) it provides for continuing education and training; and - (i) it contributes to the social and economic development of its community.
+- (1) For the purposes of this Act, a co-operative society conforms to co-operative principles where- - (a) each member or delegate, other than in a secondary or tertiary co-operative society, has no more than one vote; - (b) no member or delegate is entitled to vote by proxy; - (c) its membership is open, voluntary and available without any artificial restriction or any unlawful basis of discrimination, to any person who can use its services and is willing to accept the responsibility of membership; - (d) its business is carried on primarily as an economic activity for the benefit of its members; - (e) its rates of interest on loans and its fees for services and products are not exorbitant when compared to commercial banks and other for-profit entities; - (e) its primary concerns are its institutional capacity and financial strength, including adequate reserves, retained earnings and internal systems designed to ensure continuous growth and service to members; - (f) it utilises any surplus or savings arising out of its operations- - (i) to strengthen its business; - (ii) to provide or improve common services to its members; - (iii) for the payment of dividends on permanent ownership capital purchased by its members at a rate it thinks fit. - (iv) for redistribution among its members in proportion to the business done by each member with the co-operative society; - (v) to educate its members, employees, directors, committee members and the general public in the principles and techniques of economic and democratic cooperation; and

-(2) A co-operative society shall conform to the co-operative principles set out in subsection (1).
+- (vi) for non-profit, charitable, benevolent or cultural purposes; - (g) it pursues co-operation with other co-operative societies; - (h) it provides for continuing education and training; and - (i) it contributes to the social and economic development of its community. - (2) A co-operative society shall conform to the co-operative principles set out in subsection (1).